 Description and Guidelines

 Mentoring Programs have been among the most popular and successful of all LFP initiatives.
 Mentoring Programs provide funds to nurture new and junior faculty at Network institutions and strengthen the commitment of all faculty to institutional mission.
 Well-constructed mentoring programs encourage new faculty as well as veteran faculty to understand and share the ethos of the school, to grow to love the questions that the institution holds dear, and to consider the importance of fundamental matters concerning the relationship between higher learning and the Christian faith.
 Such programs also seek to renew and deepen the commitment of the whole institution and its leaders to those central intellectual and spiritual matters.
+Applications are due on September 15 of each year.

 To learn more about Mentoring Programs and to submit an application, please click here.